srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 If the resources are unavailable, please execute the **lab-setup.azcli** script before starting the lab.

-The **lab-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.
+The **lab07-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.

 1. Using a browser, open the [Azure Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.